heutelbeck/sapl-policy-engine/sapl-attribute-api/README.md

 "test"
 ```

-Get all atributes for the authenticated user associated with a specific pdp id:
+Get all attributes for the authenticated user associated with a specific pdp id:
 ```bash
 curl -H "Authorization: Bearer sapl_a1b2c3_verySecretPartOfTheKey" \
   http://localhost:8090/api/attributes | jq